App-Choreography/HacktoberfestPracticePage/README.md

 1. Fork 🍽️ this repo, by pressing the `fork` button at the top right of the screen.
 2. `git clone` your forked version of the repo to your PC.
-3. Now oyu have your own local copy, go to the `SocialProfiles` folder.
+3. Now you have your own local copy, go to the `SocialProfiles` folder.
 4. Make a file with your name as the file name:
 **EG:**
 `CodingSpecies.md`